 Taking over-the-counter medications such as ibuprofen and acetaminophen may also help relieve pain and reduce inflammation.
 However, it is essential to consult your doctor before taking any medication to ensure that it is safe and appropriate.
 Physical therapy can also be a great way to reduce ankle pain and improve mobility.
 Your doctor may recommend physical therapy exercises focusing on the range of motion, flexibility, strength, and balance.
 These exercises can help protect the joint and increase overall ankle strength.
-At Charles Evans Center, we look out for our patients.
+At CEC Health Center, we look out for our patients.
 Contact us today if you need a podiatrist in Westbury that accepts Medicaid!

 Causes of Ankle Pain?